camwestwood/xapi/recipes/vle/Module-View.md

 Common entity identifier: ObjectA, as defined on the [common structures](/common_structures.md#objecta) page.

 For this recipe the object needs to identify what was viewed.
-A list of valid values  for the object definition type can be found on the[vocabularies page](/vocabulary.md#Object.definition.extension)
+A list of valid values  for the object definition type can be found on the [vocabularies page](/vocabulary.md#activity-types)

 ### Example